 Application program data is not intermixed in a block.
 Only the data from one application program is in a block.
-If the data from the application program does not fill a 256 KB block, the data is padded out to 256 KB. he use of the large block size exploits the 9840 and 9940 ESCON (13MB per second) interfaces and allows large-capacity tape volumes to be used effectively and efficiently.
-With 9840, 9940 FICON (100 MB per second) interfaces and indeed FICON/Express2 (2 GB per second) interfaces, a much greater exploitation of the channel bandwidth provides a greater level of performance with ExHPDM.
+If the data from the application program does not fill a 256 KB block, the data is padded out to 256 KB.
+The use of the large block size exploits the 9840 and 9940 ESCON (13MB per second) interfaces and allows large-capacity tape volumes to be used effectively and efficiently.
+With 9840, 9940 FICON (100 MB per second) interfaces, a sustained data transfer rate of 50MB per second is easily achieved.
+However, with T10K FICON and FICON/Express 2/4 a much higher throughput, upwards of 120MB per second can be seen using ExHPDM.
+This combination can greatly exploit the higher channel bandwidth available providing a greater level of performance with ExHPDM.
+Additionally, ExHPDM V7.0 now provides the ability for a large blocksize to be written for each connecting client, translates to even higher performance that previous releases of the product